 Energy Efficiency and Heat Output

-The energy efficiency and heat output of under-cabinet lighting depends primarily on the type of bulb used.
+The energy efficiency and heat output of under-cabinet lighting depend primarily on the type of bulb used.

 - Fluorescent lighting is one of the best options in terms of energy efficiency and heat output.
 The bulbs remain cool during operation, and they rate between xenon bulbs and LED bulbs in overall efficiency.